 What is SVG used for?

 SVG is heavily underused, partly because it took a long time to achieve widespread support across browsers.
-If you need fast, responsive experiences, SVG can make dramatic improvements to your site.
+If you need fast, responsive experiences, SVG can make dramatic improvements to your site (as can brilliant web hosting).
 There are plenty of great use cases for SVG, such as:

 Logos and icons